Steering a (virtual) hurricane: New model gives scientists more control

 Answering these questions using dynamical weather models, like the widely used Weather Research and Forecasting (WRF) model based at the National Center for Atmospheric Research (NCAR), is a challenge.
 While these models can simulate hurricanes in detail, they are primarily designed to give the best possible prediction of a hurricane's track and evolution given the current conditions in the model, not to answer what-if scenarios.
 As a result, scientists have very little control over how the storms in the model propagate.

 A new tool developed by NCAR scientists is changing that.
-The Hybrid WRF Cyclone Model (HWCM) allows scientists to create an idealized storm (prescribing storm characteristics such as size and intensity), precisely place that storm where they want it, and then steer the storm toward land, giving them a much greater degree of control over how and where the simulated hurricane makes landfall.
+The Hybrid WRF Cyclone Model (HWCM) allows scientists to create a virtual idealized storm (prescribing storm characteristics such as size and intensity), precisely place that storm where they want it inside the model, and then steer the storm toward land, giving them a much greater degree of control over how and where the simulated hurricane makes landfall.

 “It can be very challenging to study the possible impacts of hurricanes by looking only at the historic record,” said NCAR scientist Cindy Bruyère, who led the development of the new model.
 “If you look along any 50 miles of coastline, you might only see one hurricane a decade.
 Being able to realistically model these storms can give us a much more complete picture of the possible impacts.”